The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 = Can I request functionality to be added into the module? =

 Yes!
-Simply raise an Issue/PR on the [GitHub repository](https://github.com/LEOPARD-host/TNC-Toolbox-for-WordPress/issues).
+Simply raise an Issue/PR on the [GitHub repository](https://github.com/LEOPARD-host/TNC-Toolbox-for-WordPress/issues) and we'll take a look.

+= Why am I getting a cURL Error 3 on my WP-Admin dashboard? =

+Most likely due to newline /n characters in your config files.
+Use the [script](https://github.com/LEOPARD-host/TNC-Toolbox-for-WordPress/blob/main/remove-newlines-from-configs.sh) in the GitHub Repo to remove these.

 == Installation ==